 Our recent Annual Exhibition and Sales art show was held on the weekend of the 14th – 15th September.
 Organised for the members of the Kyneton Art Group was held during the Daffodil Festival in Kyneton, located at St Paul’s Hall in Yaldwyn Street.
 The event was well attended and sucessful for the group.
 Prizes were awarded in several categories with total prize money of approximately $1,500.
-First and Highly Commended are offered in each section.
+Here are the winner;

 Exhibition – Ash Tree Studio Taradale – March 2019

 The Kyneton Art Group’s previous event was an exhibition held at the Taradale ‘Ash Tree Studio’ on the long weekend from Saturday 9th March through to Monday, 11th March.

 The Art Show was held in conjunction with the Mineral Springs Food and Wine Festival of Taradale.
 The opening was well attended, and the show was a very good success in terms of sales.

 Kyneton Art Group Exhibition Winners for 2018

 Our Annual Art Show held on the weekend of the 8th to the 9th September was judged by Sarah Gabriel.
 Awards were presented for both first and one highly commended in several various categories.

 Here are the results, comments from the judge and images of the winning artworks.